gatsbyjs/gatsby/docs/contributing/docs-templates.md

 Recipes should be short.
 If you're finding a recipe is becoming too long to fit on the Docs Recipes page due to including many prerequisites or steps, consider writing a tutorial instead.

+### Recipe categories

+Grouping recipes by topic will allow users to navigate and learn by subject matter.
+As recipes following the new format are introduced, you might find a section needs an h2 heading added for the group.
+The older-style recipes should be gradually replaced with actionable recipes following the template below.

+Recipes should fall into these categories to start:

+- Pages/Layouts
+- Styling
+- Starters
+- Themes
+- Sourcing
+- Querying
+- Images
+- Transforming
+- Deploying

 ### Recipe template

+When writing a recipe, try to include each of the below items wherever relevant.

 ````markdown
 ## Recipe name